Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 | Doffing (Removing) | Gloves → Goggles/Face Shield → Gown → Mask/Respirator | Avoid self-contamination |

-The Safe Procedure for Doffing PPE
+Safe Doffing PPE Procedure: Avoiding Self-Contamination

 Memory Aid for Doffing: Think “Alphabetical Order”.
 Remove in this sequence: Gloves, Goggles, Gown, Mask.
 (Note: Some protocols combine gloves and gown removal, but the principle remains: protect the face until the end).